conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 ### Self-Service Topic Catalog visibility

-You can now choose which Topics should be visible in the Topic Catalog by annotating their YAML
+You can now choose which Topics should be visible in the Topic Catalog by annotating their YAML.
 ````yaml
 ---
 apiVersion: kafka/v2